Above: Darron circa, 1980

 Curfews were imposed and parents even took their children out of school and forbid them to play outside.
 Investigators felt that the next victim of the killer would be dumped in a body of water to conceal evidence of the crime.
 Police staked out nearly a dozen bridges which included crossings of the Chattahoochee River.

 A break in the case would come on May 22nd 1981 during a police stakeout of the bridges.
 One officer heard a splash underneath the bridge.
 Another officer saw a white 1970 Chevrolet station wagon turn around and drive across the bridge.
 Two police officers later stopped the suspected vehicle.
-Inside was a man named Wayne Bertram Williams.
+Inside was Wayne Bertram Williams.

 Authorities who stopped Williams in his vehicle on the bridge noticed there were gloves and a 24-inch nylon cord sitting in the passenger seat.
 Investigators noted the cord looked similar to one used in Cater’s murder and some of the other victims of the killings.
 The cord was never taken for evidence analysis, however.
 Williams also apparently failed a FBI administered polygraph exam.